-At closer range the flash can expose the bird using a shorter pulse of light, resulting in sharper images with little motion blur
+- At closer range the flash can expose the bird using a shorter pulse of light, resulting in sharper images with little motion blur

 - With a close subject you avoid red-eye and get better detail and feather texture

 Camera and settings

 Currently I use a Nikon D750 DSLR which is a full-frame camera with excellent autofocus and low-light performance.

 - Back-button focus which has several benefits in addition to allowing me to isolate shutter release and focusing

 - Use the central auto focus point for static subjects

 - For flying birds I use group area autofocus, which is one of Nikon's multi focus point dynamic area modes

 - Shutter speed set to the maximum sync. speed for the camera.
 The ability to freeze movement at night depends on the flash duration and NOT shutter speed

 - ISO set to 800 which I feel is the optimum value for the D750.
 High ISO enables the camera to expose the subject using a shorter burst of light from the flash

 - Camera set to rear-curtain sync.
 This produce trails behind a moving subject rather than in front of it.

-I use Nikon SB-800 and SB-600 speedlights often in conjunction with a fresnel lens (better beamer), which focuses the light into a narrow beam giving the equivalent of at least 2 f-stops additional light!
-For flying birds I use manual power setting on the flash, generally in the range 1/4 power to 1/16 power.
-I avoid TTL mode because I find it produces overexposed and blurred images for flying birds.
-Below, you can see for these flash units, power settings of 1/4 or less produce very short flash durations.
+I use Nikon SB-800 and SB-600 speedlights often in conjunction with a fresnel lens (flash extender), which focuses the light into a narrow beam giving the equivalent of at least 2 f-stops additional light!
+I use manual power settings on the flash, generally in the range 1/4 power to 1/16 power.
+I avoid TTL mode because I find it often produces overexposed images and blurred images for flying birds.
+Below, you can see for these flash units, power settings of 1/4 or less produce a very short flash duration.

 Power SB-800 SB-600